TheJanusStream/symbios-avatar/docs/budget.md

 between two, and the difference is a whole row of quads — hundreds of triangles.
 Consequences: nothing may be costed by interpolation or scaling (#79: a band change costed 188 where the "same" change elsewhere cost 534;
-#185: moving a ceiling by 0.011 profile heights cost 852 and by 0.005 cost
-950 — not even in cost order).
+and #185: moving a ceiling by 0.011 profile heights cost 852 and by 0.005 cost 950 — not even in cost order).
 Build the candidate and measure it.

 **A band's cost lives in its azimuth.** The same dorsum band cost 6,196 triangles at a cosine of 0.55, 884 at 0.92 and 548 at 0.97 — all landing on